de-pot-op-org/go-potty-portal-automation/README.md

 - Generate proper Firebase IDs, password hashes, and salts
 - Merge the new data with existing data in the `current/*.json` files
 - Output the updated data to the `current/*.json` files
+- Generate welcome emails for new users in both English and Dutch
+- Save welcome emails to `welcome-emails.txt` file

 You'll see progress logs in the console indicating which items were processed.
+The script will also generate welcome emails for all new users in both English and Dutch.

 ### Step 4: Test in Development Environment